• Skip to primary navigation

 Introduction

-This quick pickle recipe for radishes and carrots (also referred to do chua) are great to use in my easy Vietnamese banh mi sandwiches.
-Now you can make banh mi just like your favorite Vietnamese restaurant!
+This quick pickle recipe for radishes and carrots (also referred to do chua) is great to use in my easy Vietnamese banh mi sandwiches.
+Now you can make banh mi just like your favorite Vietnamese restaurant does!

 The sandwiches just aren’t the same without these Vietnamese pickles!
 You can also use these pickled veggies in rice vermicelli noodle salads.

-Pickled daikon radish aren’t just used in Vietnamese cuisine, they’re also used in Japanese and Korean cuisine.
+Pickled daikon radish isn’t just used in Vietnamese cuisine, it’s also used in Japanese and Korean cuisine.
 They taste great as part of Asian noodle salads or rice bowls.

 The pickled veggies have a perfectly balanced slightly sweet, tangy, salty flavor from the sugar, vinegar, and salt.

-Daikon radishes look kind of like parsnips, but are white.
-They are a root vegetable and are crisp, refreshing and very healthy.
+Daikon radishes look kind of like parsnips but are white.
+They are root vegetables and are crisp, refreshing, and very healthy.

 A word of warning – the pickled daikon has a pungent smell when the jar is opened!
 But it tastes great on sandwiches – make this recipe and you’ll see what I mean!